JPG to WebP - Comparing Compression Sizes

 |jpg-to-webp-5.jpg||960 KB||877 KB||71.7 KB||93%|

 Compressing our JPGs resulted in an almost 10% decrease in average image size.
-And remember, Optimus uses lossless compression, which means are images still look as sharp as they did before.
-But the exciting part is that WebP resulted in a 85.87% decrease in average image size.
-This is huge!
-So in our scenario, just converting to WebP decreased our already compressed JPGs by another 85%.
+Optimus uses lossless compression, which means our images still look as sharp as they did before, however, the exciting part is that WebP resulted in a 85.87% decrease in average image size.
+In our scenario, just converting to WebP decreased our already compressed JPGs by another 85%.

 Uncompressed JPG Speed Test